spacecheese/bluez_peripheral/docs/source/advertising.rst

 * A collection of service UUIDs.
 * An appearance  describing how the device should appear to a user (see `Bluetooth SIG Assigned Numbers <https://www.bluetooth.com/specifications/assigned-numbers/>`_).
 * A timeout specifying roughly how long the advert should be broadcast for (roughly since this is complicated by advert multiplexing).
-* A reference to a specific bluetooth :py:class:`adapter<bluez_peripheral.util.Adapter>` (since unlike with services, adverts are per-adapter).
+* A reference to a specific bluetooth :py:class:`adapter<bluez_peripheral.adapter.Adapter>` (since unlike with services, adverts are per-adapter).

 .. code-block:: python